Recognition of Seifert fibered spaces with boundary is in NP: A complete bounded collection of normal vertical annuli

-As at least one of $G_1$ and $G_2$ has boundary and we have dealt with the M\"obius band case, either both are annuli or one is an annulus and the other is closed.
+Otherwise, as at least one of $G_1$ and $G_2$ has boundary, either both are annuli or one is an annulus and the other is closed.
 In either of these cases, we can apply Lemma~\ref{lemma:essentialannuliisotopicboundary} to the boundary components of the essential annuli to see that their boundary curves are isotopic to $\del F$.
-There are an even number of boundary curves among $G_1$ and $G_2$, so $\del G_1 + \del G_2$ is trivial in $H_1(\del M; \ZZ/2)$.
-But $\del F$ is not as it is a single curve, and normal sum is additive on homology with $\ZZ_2$ coefficients, so we have a contradiction.
+There are an even number of boundary curves among $G_1$ and $G_2$, so $\del G_1 + \del G_2$ is trivial in $H_1(\del M; \ZZ_2)$.
+But $\del F$ is not as it is a single curve and normal sum is additive on $\ZZ_2$-homology, so we have a contradiction.
 Thus there is a fundamental pseudo-vertical M\"obius band. \end{proof}